odoo/documentation/content/developer/howtos/upgrade_custom_db.rst

 Things to pay attention to:

 - Views not working: During the upgrade, if a view causes issues because of its content, it gets disabled.
-You can find the information on disabled views on the :ref:`Upgrade report
+You can find the information on disabled views on the Upgrade report.
-  <upgrade/upgrade_report>`.
 This view needs to be activated again (or removed if not useful anymore).
 To achieve this, we recommend the use of upgrade scripts.
 - :doc:`Module data <../tutorials/define_module_data>` not updated: Custom records that have the ``noupdate`` flag are not updated when upgrading the module in the new database.
 For the custom data that needs to be updated due to changes in the new version, we recommend to use upgrade